Ravenslofty/mistral/docs/cyclonev_details.rst

 .. figure:: lab-modes.*
-   :width: 100%
+   :width: 50%

-   The 16 possible interconnection modes.
+   The possible interconnection modes for the top and the bottom halves, used in tmode and bmode.

 .. include:: gendoc/lab-dmux.rst